Elvis Was Not a Mentalist

 (34)

-Fourth, considering the ego as threefold, therefore, as thought, feeling, and self-will, which somehow the King within (no, not Elvis, but the Grace of the Overself), brings to a mysterious and enigmatic conclusion, may be more useful.
+Fourth, considering the ego as threefold, therefore, as thought, feeling, and self-will, which somehow the King within (no, not Elvis, but the Grace of the Overself), brings to a mysterious and enigmatic conclusion within our understanding, may be more useful.
 PB wrote that the fulfillment and balancing of the three functions of thinking, feeling, and willing by the ego would spontaneously ignite mystic forces within, leading to a the superior and inconceivable faculty of spiritual insight.
-Thus, Who am I is not some mystic short-cut, or easily fulfilled practice, for most people.
+Thus, 'Who am I' is not some mystic short-cut, or easily fulfilled practice, for most people.
 One must be ripe for it, generally through various practices, studies, and disciplines of the quest.
 For others, as suggested above, more individualized forms of inquiry, or, if you will, questions to ponder, may be more useful.

-As a help, we might contemplate on the following: Do we know what a thought is?
+As a help, for instance, one might contemplate on the following: Do we know what a thought is?
 Do we "know" what a feeling is?
 Do we "know" what self-will is?
 Do we "know what anything is?
 We will find the answer is a resounding "No!"
 All we have are concepts about what they are.
 If we can drop the concepts and abide for some time in the ignorance left in their wake, we may find we might make some headway, or actually dwell in the ignorance, the "no-thing", of what we are.
 This was the approach of Nisargadatta.
 And that is the result of the inquiry.
 That is the answer.
 It will not come to the mind.
 Realize that you are the presence, the simple awareness, conscious itself, and abide as that.
 Find out for yourself, that is, inquire, if there is really a self anywhere, and rest more and more in the answer to that inquiry.
 Of course, there will be no answer(!), although there may be a response (of grace).
 Even Ramana said as much.
 YOU are the answer.
 The mind will never know it.
 Aham sphurana or no aham sphurana, when the "I-thought", the "I-feeling", and the "self-will" finally die or resolve in the heart it will be in a mysterious silence beyond all concepts and knowledge.
 Sages suggest, why not then get used to it now, little by little?

-When you experience the world as a dream you know you are getting closer to its reality. it is not reality yet, but you know you are getting closer.
-It is an intuitive understanding that dawns - that the mind projects the world, then experiences the world that it projects...when you experience the world as a dream, rather than the way you experience it now, there is an intuitive understanding that arises with it at the same time that you are coming closer to the very nature of the mind.
-(35)
+"When you experience the world as a dream you know you are getting closer to its reality. it is not reality yet, but you know you are getting closer.
+It is an intuitive understanding that dawns - that the mind projects the world, then experiences the world that it projects...when you experience the world as a dream, rather than the way you experience it now, there is an intuitive understanding that arises with it at the same time that you are coming closer to the very nature of the mind.'
+(36)

-God [ie., light] is seen in the mind.
+"God [ie., light] is seen in the mind.
 The concrete form is seen...it is like a dream-vision.
 After God is perceived, vichara [enquiry] begins.
 This ends in realization of the Self.
-Vichara is the ultimate route.
-(36)
+Vichara is the ultimate route."
+(37)

 Thus seeing the world as a dream is akin to being in the Winess state.
 Yet there is one more stroke to go, as it were, one more apparent veil to be lifted, before Reality or the non-dual Self dawns.